mailmodo-hamburger

 Here are some tips for designing compelling CTA buttons:

 Example: Airbnb's newsletters feature compelling CTA buttons.
 They use action-oriented language like "Book Now" or "Explore Destinations" and employ contrasting colors to make these buttons pop.
-This encourages readers to take action, whether it's booking a stay or exploring new destinations.

 Airbnb Newsletter 2